Ardrossan Castle: History

 Ardrossan Castle is situated upon a rocky hill, which gives it its name, made up of ard, meaning height, and rossan, a rocky promontory.
 The present ruins are on the site of an earlier castle owned by the Barclay family.
 By the thirteenth century it had passed to the Ardrossan family.

 The castle has long been deemed a distinctive feature of the town of Ardrossan.
 It was included, for example, in the tour book from 1847 titled Sylvan's Pictorial Handbook to the Clyde and its Watering-Places by Thomas and Edward Gilks.
 There the castle is described as a marker of regional identity and subject antiquarian interest, from which beautiful views of the ocean can be seen.
 The Gilks state that Ardrossan was originally called "Castle Crags", but was renamed Ardrossan after the family who owned it.
 At the time of writing the castle was the property of the Eglintoun family, though it was already ruined, and was adjacent to an old churchyard.

 Later history

+The Earls of Eglington kept the castle, and the accounts for 1617 include "seventeen feet of rigging-stone" worked by a stonemason for repairs.

-The castle remained until 1648, when Oliver Cromwell's troops destroyed it, removing much of the stone and taking it to Ayr to build a fort, called the Ayr Citadel, there.
+In 1648 Oliver Cromwell's troops destroyed the castle, removing much of the stone and taking it to Ayr to build a fort, called the Ayr Citadel, there.
 The ruins of this castle still stand, but are in hazardous condition.
 The building has been designated a Scheduled monument.